 Use Alternate Text Format:

 There’s more to text than just headings and paragraphs.
-Ensure use of bold, italics, drop quotes, underlines, ordered lists, unordered lists, and more.
+Ensure the use of bold, italics, drop quotes, underlines, ordered lists, unordered lists, and more.
 Don’t go overboard or use these things just to be using them, but instead use them to create breakup or sections and bring attention to areas of focus.

 Break Up Content with Visuals:

 Using video, images, GIFs, infographics, charts, comparisons, etc. to break up your sections is key to a winning article.
-When adding any image, please ensure you use the “ALT” attribute for context and ADA compliance.
+When adding an image, please ensure you use the “ALT” attribute for context and ADA compliance.